 It seems like every time we start researching the best ways to get healthy, those same old words hit us like a slap in the face: “Cut out all alcohol.”
 Yes, we know.
 Hitting the clubs like it’s your job night after night isn’t exactly the best thing for you — but is it really that bad to sip a couple drinks with friends every now and again?

 Don’t worry: You can have your drink and diet, too.
-When you are watching your waistline, there are plenty of options to keep your drinks low cal, low carb and low sugar.
+When you are watching your weight, there are plenty of healthy summer cocktails to keep your drinks low cal, low carb and low sugar.

 But, what happens when the ice-cold mojito is just screaming your name?
 Adamczyk tells SheKnows, “I’m a big fan of cocktails that use fresh fruit or honey for sweetness.
 While honey still processes in the body as sugar, the more complex nature of honey means that your body has to do more work to break it down.
 Instead of simple syrup [sugar water] in your mojito, consider muddling fresh watermelon in with the mint next time.”

-Dr. Robert Huizenga, or “Dr. H" — health expert for 16 seasons of The Biggest Loser, author and professor at University of California, Los Angeles — also gave SheKnows a few tips.
+Dr. Robert Huizenga, or “Dr. H” — an Internist and Associate Professor of Clinical Medicine at UCLA and health expert for 17 seasons of The Biggest Loser — also gave SheKnows a few tips.

 So, let’s get specific now: What are the absolute healthiest cocktails to order?
 Adamczyk gives us her top five — and her insider secrets on why.